 If you had two or three hours to spare, you could easily spend it cleaning your kitchen, bathroom and family room.

-They are the most heavily used rooms in your home, and they get dirty fast.
+They are the most heavily used rooms in your home, and as you know, they get dirty fast.

-Or you could spend 10 minutes cleaning each one and use the rest of the time for something a lot more fun.
+Or you could spend 10 minutes cleaning each one of these rooms and use the rest of the time for something a lot more fun.

 The trick to speedy cleanups is to reduce the amount of products you use and to clean only what needs to be cleaned.
 Unless you’re fanatical about removing dust bunnies from under the couch, make that a monthly chore.